dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/FxCopPort/Proposed FxCop rule changes in Roslyn.md

 > * C++/CLI

 ... and of course the Roslyn replacements would only apply to the Roslyn languages C# and VB.

+## CA2213: Disposable fields should be disposed

+We decided not to port this because of a high false positive rate, and our opinion that it was not of high value.
+We have had the following pushback on this decision:

+> @stilgarSCA: :-1: on this decision.
+Despite the fact that this causes a lot of false positives, I think it's worth keeping the rule for the correctly identified issues.
+End users always have the option of disabling rules for which they find no value.